-Frederick Douglass: Sailor And Freedom Fighter
+Frederick Douglass: A Sailor's Life And Freedom

 did frederick douglass work on a boat